Toyota C-HR running costs

 |15-24||5yrs / 100,000 miles||1yr / 10,000 miles||From £1,250 / £2,500|

 The Toyota C-HR Hybrid starts at just over £26,000 for the entry-level 1.8-litre Icon model, although you may want to consider going up a trim level to get sat nav.
 Apple CarPlay and Android Auto connectivity is now standard across the line-up however, so it is possible to get by with Google Maps on your phone.

 The price jumps up quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman S E plug-in hybrid.
 Charge it up, and the MINI can go much further on electric power alone, too.

-The C-HR Hybrid is classed as a petrol car when it comes to company-car tax, but as it emits between 86 and 92g/km of CO2, it falls into a low Benefit-in-Kind (BiK) band.
+The C-HR Hybrid is classed as a petrol car when it comes to company-car tax, but as it emits between 109 and 119g/km of CO2, it falls into a relatively low Benefit-in-Kind (BiK) band.
 The C-HR Hybrid will also be cheaper for company-car users than most diesel SUV alternatives such as the SEAT Ateca.

 Toyota C-HR insurance group